mohannishant6/Timble/README.md

 ![snap](https://github.com/mohannishant6/Timble/blob/master/images/user_model.jpg)

 The user model is built using a set of fun quiz.
 The questions are mapped to one of the 5 personality measures.
-I selected engtossing and fun questions such as the following.
+I selected engrossing and fun questions such as the following.
 ![snap](https://github.com/mohannishant6/Timble/blob/master/images/questions.jpg)

 See the demo and code for user model in this repo.